Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

+Of course, we must check that this structure indeed defines a symmetric monoidal bicategory.
+To see this, it is useful to recall why $\Span(\Gpd)$ is one.

+\begin{lemma} $\Span(\Gpd)$ is a symmetric monoidal bicategory. \end{lemma} \begin{proof} The main principle used is the fact that composition of spans is given by weak pullback, is defined by a universal property.
+The unique canonical maps from this property gives provides associator and unitor 2-cells for composition, which we do not name explicitly.
+They arise from the canonical maps from a weak pullback, expressed as spans with one identity leg.
+The fact that they are determined by a universal property ensures that they satisfy the necessary coherence conditions.
+For example, the pentagon identity asserts that two composites are equal, which in this case are both the same canonical map from the universal property of the pullback.

+The monoidal structure on $\Span(\Gpd)$, denoted by $\otimes$, is given on objects by the Cartesian product in $\Gpd$ (which is not a categorical product in $\Span(\Gpd)$).
+This extends naturally to spans.
+Again, a monoidal bicategory must have associator and unitor cells for the monoidal product.
+We take these to be precisely the canonical maps which come from the universal property of the product in $\Gpd$, interpreted as morphisms in $\Span(\Gpd)$ with one leg the identity map.
+For this reason, we do not explicitly name them.

+The definition of a monoidal bicategory then demands the existence of various 2-cells which take the place of the pentagon identity, unitor identites, and other equations which hold in monoidal categories for composites of associators and unitors.
+There is a slight complication in defining these, since the composite of 1-morphisms, by weak pullback, is only defined up to an isomorphism 2-cell.

+However, since the associator and unitor 1-morphisms come from maps in $\Gpd$, we may adopt the convention to choose the composite of the spans which comes directly from the composite of the corresponding maps.
+In this case, the pentagon and other coherence 2-cells in $\Span(\Gpd)$ are just the identities, since they compare two composites which give canonical isomorphisms that come from the universal property of the product.
+These coherence 2-cells will therefore automatically satisfy the axioms for a symmetric monoidal bicategory, which each relate two identity diagrams.
+(Different choices of composites will give 2-cells which differ from these by the isomorphisms to our canonical choice of composite.)

+The symmetry data for $\Span(\Gpd)$ is trivial in a similar way.
+The braiding 1-morphism $\beta : A \otimes B \ra B \otimes A$ is just the span which comes from the canonical morphism in $\Gpd$ which comes from the universal property of the product.

+A symmetric monoidal bicategory has two hexagonal 2-cells relating composites of $\beta$ and the associator (taking the role of the hexagon identity for symmetric monoidal categories).
+Again, this structure is strict and we can choose the identity maps, provided we make the canonical choice of composites.
+For any other choice of weak pullback, these 2-isomorphisms are the canonical isomorphism to that canonical choice.
+Again, identities will automatically satisfy the coherence condition, and thus so will these other choices in case we make non-canonical choices for composites of 1-morphisms.

+Finally, the braiding map is strictly symmetric, so as above, given canonical choices for the corresponding spans, the structural 2-isomorphism $\sigma : I \ra \beta \circ \beta$ is just the identity. \end{proof}

-\begin{lemma} $\uispgpd$ is a symmetric monoidal 2-category. \end{lemma} \begin{proof} We have already noted that $\Span(\Gpd)$ is a symmetric monoidal 2-category (the symmetry is due to the fact that the monoidal product comes from the categorical product in $\Gpd$).
-Details of this proof are found in \cite{gpd2vect}.
-It remains to check that the properties still hold when cocycle data is added.
+Structures in $\uispgpd$ are exactly those in $\Span(\Gpd)$, together with cocycle data.
+The previous lemma shows that all the properties for a symmetric monoidal bicategory hold when the cocycle data is trivial.
+It remains to check that the properties still hold when \textit{nontrivial} cocycle data is added.